open/close all folders

 - Contralto of Danger: In contrast to the main characters, she has a deep, intimidating voice.

-- Dark Action Girl: The first trailer shows off her fighting prowess by attacking the Mane Six, and later taking on a fish-like creature three times her size.
+- Dark Action Girl: She effortlessly subdues Celestia, Luna and Cadence, attacks the Mane Six, and later takes on a fish-like creature three times her size, and drops him without any effort.

 - The Dragon: She is the commander of the Storm King's armada and his most dangerous subordinate.